-One reason has to do with the way human trials are conducted.
+ducted.
 Because of the need to ensure that the potential benefits of an experimental therapy outweigh the risks, researchers end up evaluating drugs with the deck stacked against success; they attempt to thrash bulky, advanced cancers that have failed previous treatment with other agents.
-In contrast, comparative oncologists can test new treatment ideas against early-stage cancersdelivering the drugs just as they would ultimately be used in people.
+In contrast, comparative oncologists can test new treatment ideas against early-stage cancers-delivering the drugs just as they would ultimately be used in people.
 When experimental drugs prove helpful in pets, researchers gain a leg up on knowing which therapies are most likely to aid human patients.
 So comparative oncologists are optimistic that their findings in dogs will be more predictive than rodent studies have been and will help expeditiously identify those agents that should (and should not) be tested in large-scale human trials.

 Pet dogs can reveal much about human cancers in part because of the animals' tendency to become afflicted with the same types of malignancies that affect people.
 Examples abound.
 The most frequently diagnosed form of lymphoma affecting dogs mimics the medium- and high-grade B cell non-Hodgkin's lymphomas in people.
-Osteosarcoma, the most common bone cancer of large- and giantbreed dogs, closely resembles the osteosarcoma in teenagers in its skeletal location and aggressiveness.
-Under a microscope, cancer cells from a teenager with osteosarcoma are indistinguishable from If we are going to beat cancer, we need a new path to progress.

-a Golden Retriever's bone cancer cells.
+Osteosarcoma, the most common bone cancer of large- and giant-breed dogs, closely resembles the osteosarcoma in teenagers in its skeletal location and aggressiveness.
+Under a microscope, cancer cells from a teenager with osteosarcoma are indistinguishable from a golden retriever's bone cancer cells.
 Bladder cancer, melanoma and mouth cancer are other examples plaguing both dog and master.

-In a different kind of similarity, female dogs spayed before puberty are less prone to breast cancer than are their intact counterparts, much as women who have their ovaries removed, who begin to menstruate late or who go into menopause early have a reduced risk for breast cancer.
-But biology is teeming with trade-offs, and investigators are now recognizing that the biological factors that seem to protect women and dogs from breast cancer may come at the cost of accelerated aging and shortened longevity.
+In a different kind of similarity, female dogs spayed before puberty are less prone to breast cancer than are their nonspayed counterparts, much as women who have their ovaries removed, who begin to menstruate late or who go into menopause early have a reduced risk for breast cancer.

-Canine cancers also mimic those of humans in another attribute-metastasis. the often life-threatening spread of cancer cells to distant sites throughout the body.
+Canine cancers also mimic those of humans in another attribute-metastasis, the often life-threatening spread of cancer cells to distant sites throughout the body.
 Solving the mystery of how tumor cells metastasize to particular organs is a top research priority.
 When certain types of cancers spread to distant organs, they tend to go preferentially to some tissues over others, for reasons that are not entirely clear.
 Because metastasis is what accounts for most deaths from cancer, researchers would very much like to gain a better understanding of its controls.
-Studies in pet dogs with prostate or breast cancer might prove particularly useful in this effort because such tumors frequently spread in dogs as they do in humans-to the skeleton.
+Studies in pet dogs with prostate or breast cancer might prove particularly useful in this effort, because such tumors frequently spread in dogs as they do in humans-to the skeleton.
+Indeed, research in pet dogs is already attempting to work out the interactions between tumor cells and bone that make the skeleton such a favorite site for colonization.